CTS: Concurrent Teacher-Student Reinforcement Learning for Legged Locomotion: Concurrent Teacher-Student Reinforcement Learning for Legged Locomotion

 To learn the optimal policy, the robot needs to infer its current state $\boldsymbol{s}_t$ from the available observation $\boldsymbol{o}_t$.
 It is in general impossible to infer the actual state from a single observation, due to the partial observability of the environment.
 Thus, the inference problem $p(\boldsymbol{s}_t|\boldsymbol{o}_t,\boldsymbol{o}_{t-1},\cdots,\boldsymbol{o}_{t-n})$ requires the historical sequence of observation.
 Recent works have leveraged variational autoencoder (VAE) or teacher-student learning to implicitly infer state- or task-relevant information.
 We integrated the advantages of both approaches and employed Proximal Policy Optimization (PPO) for training.

-We train the teacher and student policy concurrently by dividing parallel agents into two groups named teacher group and student group, then employing the asymmetric actor-critic framework shown in Fig.~\ref{fig:framework}.
-Agents in two groups are both trained using proximal policy optimization (PPO) while they share the same policy network $\pi_\theta$ and critic network $V_\phi$ designed as the Multi-Layer Perceptron (MLP) with Exponential Linear Unit (ELU) activation.
-The policy network outputs action $\boldsymbol{a}_t$ given proprioceptive observation $\boldsymbol{o}_t$ and latent representation $\boldsymbol{z}_t \in \mathbb{R}^{32}$, which were generated by the precedent encoder designed as MLP with ELU activation.
+We train the teacher and student policies concurrently by dividing parallel agents into two groups named teacher group and student group, then employing the asymmetric actor-critic framework shown in Fig.~\ref{fig:framework}, where the teacher policy includes privileged encoder and policy network, and the student policy includes proprioceptive encoder and policy network.
+Agents in two groups are both trained using proximal policy optimization (PPO) while they share the same policy network $\pi_\theta$ and critic network $V_\phi$.
+The policy network outputs action $\boldsymbol{a}_t$ given proprioceptive observation $\boldsymbol{o}_t$ and latent representation $\boldsymbol{z}_t \in \mathbb{R}^{32}$, which were generated by the precedent encoder.
 The latent representation $\boldsymbol{z}_t$ is mapped onto a unit hypersphere with a $\mathcal{L}_2$-normalization.
-The critic network estimates the state value given state $\boldsymbol{s}_t$ and latent representation $\boldsymbol{z}_t$.
+The critic network estimates the state value for some given state $\boldsymbol{s}_t$ and latent representation $\boldsymbol{z}_t$.

 Throughout this manuscript, we use superscripts $(\cdot)^\text{t}$ and $ (\cdot)^\text{s}$ to indicate teacher group and student group, respectively.
-Agents in teacher group have access to full state $\boldsymbol{s}_t$ while they utilize privileged encoder $E_{\theta^\text{t}}$ to encode state $\boldsymbol{s}^\text{t}_t$ into latent representation $\boldsymbol{z}^\text{t}_t$.
+Agents in teacher group have access to full state $\boldsymbol{s}_t$ while they utilize privileged encoder $E^{\text{t}}_{\theta}$ to encode state $\boldsymbol{s}^\text{t}_t$ into latent representation $\boldsymbol{z}^\text{t}_t$.
 Agents in the student group only have access to proprioceptive observation, allowing policies to be deployed in real environments.
-Proprioceptive encoder $E_{\theta^\text{s}}$ is leveraged to encode observation sequence $\boldsymbol{o}^\text{s}_{t-H:t} = [\boldsymbol{o}^\text{s}_t, \cdots, \boldsymbol{o}^\text{s}_{t-H}]^T$ into latent representation $\boldsymbol{z}^\text{s}_t$ similar to privileged encoder.
+Proprioceptive encoder $E^{\text{s}}_{\theta}$ is leveraged to encode observation sequence $\boldsymbol{o}^\text{s}_{t-H:t} = [\boldsymbol{o}^\text{s}_t, \cdots, \boldsymbol{o}^\text{s}_{t-H}]^T$ into latent representation $\boldsymbol{z}^\text{s}_t$ similar to privileged encoder.